AH102 - PBM Reform Update: Health Policy Changes Slowly, Until it Doesn't, with Lloyd Fiorini

 - The Department of Labor’s historic proposed rules on PBM disclosures fills a gap left by the CAA of 2021

-- The Consolidated Appropriations Act of 2026 redefines the financial alignment of pharmacy benefits beyond just Medicare Part D
+- The CAA 2026 redefines the financial alignment of pharmacy benefits beyond just Medicare Part D

 - Patient/plan member protection seems to be what the FTC’s recent settlement was all about